scylladb/scylladb/docs/alternator/alternator.md

 * Transport: HTTP mostly supported, but small features like CRC header and compression are still missing.
 HTTPS supported on top of HTTP, so small features may still be missing.
-* Authorization (verifying the originator of the request): Not yet supported.
+* Authorization (verifying the originator of the request): minimal support for testing purposes works - the secret key used to compute a cryptographic signature is "whatever".
+A proper key store is not yet implemented.
+  By default, authorization is not enforced at all.
+It can be turned on by providing an entry in Scylla configuration:
+    alternator\_enforce\_authorization: true
 * DNS server for load balancing: Not yet supported.
 Client needs to pick one of the live Scylla nodes and send a request to it.
 ### Table Operations